 About the Program

-The Small Care Neighborhood−Opioids Response ("SCN−Opioids") initiative aims to improve the quality and cost of care for Indiana Medicaid by helping two Indiana communities ― Lafayette and Fort Wayne ― respond in a strategic, community-focused way to the opioids epidemic.
+The Small Care Neighborhood−Opioids Response ("SCN−Opioids") initiative aims to improve the quality and cost of care for Indiana Medicaid by helping two Indiana communities ― Lafayette and Fort Wayne ― respond in a strategic, community-focused way to the opioid epidemic.
 Small Care Neighborhoods are collaboratives comprised of stakeholders who provide medical and non-medical services that impact the opioids response services in a geographic area.
 Purdue Healthcare Advisors works within these "neighborhoods" to provide community-building strategy, technical assistance expertise, and process improvement training and coaching.

 Fort Wayne/Allen County Small Care Neighborhood−Opioids Response

 As part of the Regenstrief Center for Healthcare Engineering at Purdue University, PHA is working with the Fort Wayne/Allen County “neighborhood” to provide community-building strategy, technical assistance expertise, and process improvement training and coaching.
 This specific neighborhood is taking a population health approach to the opioids epidemic with a focus on a specific segment of the population afflicted by it: Pregnant women with substance use disorder whose unborn babies are exposed to substances prenatally.

 The project team has identified and secured as its neighborhood anchor Parkview Health, which operates the only hospital in the area with board-certified neonatologists on site 24/7 as well as eight birthing centers with direct access to the hospital’s Newborn Intensive Care Unit.